shuckster/match-iz/README.md

 )
 ```

-Capture groups are extracted automatically from regular-expressions if they're specified (with the second argument of the `when`-handler being the full-match if you need it):
+If specified, capture groups are extracted automatically from regular-expressions (with the second argument of the `when`-handler being the full-match if you need it):

 ```js
 match('1 + 2')(